What Drugs Are Linked With Bad Trips?

 It is worth mentioning that these are approximations, and the duration of a bad trip will vary based on a wide range of factors.
 When you are having a bad trip, the duration can feel much longer than it actually is.

-Tips to Help Someone Going Through a Bad Trip
+How to Help Someone Having a Bad Trip

-Be positive and encouraging, ensuring the person that they are in a safe place.
-It can be helpful to remind this person of positive experiences or things about their past to help bring them to a place of safety and comfort.
-For example, you could talk about a special memory you have with them or even discuss a television program that you know they enjoyed.
+- Be positive and encouraging.
+Remind the person that they are in a safe place.
+It can be helpful to talk about positive experiences or things about their past to help bring them to a place of safety and comfort.
+For example, you could talk about a special memory you have with them or even discuss a television program you know they enjoyed.

 When to Get Help